proinsias/an-independent-mind/docs/Books/The Hard Thing About Hard Things.md

 ---

+There are no shortcuts to knowledge, especially knowledge gained from personal experience.
+Following conventional wisdom and relying on shortcuts can be worse than knowing nothing at all. — location: [143](kindle://book?action=open&asin=B00DQ845EA&location=143) ^ref-11939

+---
 Looking at the world through such different prisms helped me separate facts from perception. — location: [165](kindle://book?action=open&asin=B00DQ845EA&location=165) ^ref-55745

 ---